 The Concert Hall can be reached by bus from the main city terminus to Borgermester Middelthons gate.
 Please visit the Kolumbus website for timetables.

-If you prefer to walk, it takes about 15 minutes from the terminus to the Stavanger Concert Hall.
+If you prefer to walk, it takes about 15 minutes from the terminus (Byterminalen) to Stavanger Concert Hall.

 There is car park with spaces for 290 cars located under Stavanger Concert Hall’s outdoor amphitheatre.
 The car park has a lift and 9 pay stations.
 For prices and more information, please visit Stavanger Parkering’s website.

-Other car parks within walking distance can be found on Bybergstykket or Strandkaien.
+Other car parks within walking distance can be found in SR-bank’s new building (Finansparken) just opposite Bjergstedparken or Strandkaien.

 There is a bicycle parking area in the car park.
 It can be found through the orange door at the far end of the outdoor amphitheatre.